ChenDoubleJ/IterRF/README.md

 **Existing Challenges**: Unaligned multi-modal image fusion requires registration and fusion to be optimized together.
 Existing methods usually follow a cascaded **register-then-fuse** pipeline or use only single-step feedback between the two tasks, which can limit the mutual enhancement between alignment and fusion.

 **Our Advantages**: IterRF formulates registration and fusion within a unified optimization framework and unfolds the optimization process into alternating registration-related and fusion-related subproblems.
 Through iterative bidirectional refinement, the framework progressively improves spatial alignment and fusion quality.

-This repository will provide:

-- The official implementation of **IterRF**
-- Pretrained models
-- Testing and evaluation scripts
-- Training scripts
-- Visualization and comparison results

 ---